- Off road parking

 - Broadband / WiFi

 Monmouth 3.5 miles.
 These former farm buildings have been converted into two desirable holiday cottages in the most peaceful surroundings.
-Set on a quiet country lane with superb countryside and woodland views, both cottages near Monmouth offer unique individual accommodation which has been lovingly created by the owners.
-With private gardens and their own entrances, these Monmouth cottages are perfect booked individually, or together for larger groups.
+Set along a quiet country lane on a working farm, with superb countryside and woodland views, both cottages near Monmouth offer unique individual accommodation which has been lovingly created by the owners.
+With private gardens and their own entrances, these Monmouth cottages are ideal booked individually, or together for larger groups, and with their rural location, they're perfect for lovers of the countryside who will appreciate the peace and tranquility of this location.
 With all bedrooms offering en-suite facilities, and the main accommodation boasting lovely woodburners, character beams, underfloor heating and high quality furnishings and decor, these Monmouth cottages are an absolute delight.
 And, with the underfloor heating powered by the owners' own biomass boiler running on locally-sourced woodchips, and all daytime electricity supplied from their own large display of solar panels, this is an excellent eco-friendly choice for a Monmouth cottage holiday.
 Relaxing times will be enjoyed by all at these Monmouth cottages, but do take advantage of the wonderful scenic walks and cycle rides from the doorstep, along Offa's Dyke.
 Or, visit the Forest of Dean, venture onto the Brecon Beacons, explore nearby Monmouth, try some canoeing, fishing or discover the array of historic castles scattered around the area.
 Whatever you do during your busy days out you will be delighted to return to your Monmouth cottage for homely meals and time together.

 A remarkable semi-detached barn conversion in peaceful countryside, a wonderful Monmouth cottage which the owner has specifically converted to accommodate the less mobile.
 From the unloading area close to the cottage and the under-cover parking to the inclusion of a wet room, wide doorways and plenty of room for a wheelchair, this Monmouth cottage is an absolute delight for less mobile guests.
 The open plan living space has a high apex ceiling, and patio doors with sunshine flooding in during warmer months or the woodburner in winter make this a warm and welcoming room all year round.
 The bedroom and wet room complete the superb accommodation in this Monmouth cottage, which is surely one of the most comfortable available in this wonderful part of Wales.
 This Monmouth cottage is perfectly located for Offa's Dyke, the Forest of Dean, Brecon Beacons and the busy town of Monmouth.
 Note: This property is next to Ref.
 904408, together they sleep 14.